 About Rainer Maria Latzke

 Rainer Maria Latzke was born in December 28, 1950 in the German Rhineland, the fourth of nine children of an art professor and an artist.
 In his family, creative and artistic activities were as commonplace as reading and writing, and so Rainer developed his artistic talent from a very early age.
-He studied Philosophy, Fine Art and Art Pedagogic at the Johannes Gutenberg University in Mainz and at the Dusseldorf Art Academy of Arts in Düsseldorf, where he was schooled by Josef Beuys and Gerhard Richter.
-From early beginning he was fascinated by the art of the Italian Renaissance.
-After finishing his studies with Masters in Fine Art, Philosophy and Art Pedagogic, and the title of a Master Student of the Academy he went to Italy and studied the painting techniques of the Renaissance Masters.
-He became particularly impressed by the way the old masters created complete art works of painting, sculpture and architecture and decided to devote himself to wall painting.
+Even in school, he spent more time with painting and his second love, music, as with the learning of lessons (still today he plays various instruments, composes and records songs with other musicians).
+He studied art at the Johannes Gutenberg University in Mainz and later at the Dusseldorf Art Academy of Arts in Dusseldorf with Josef Beuys and Gerhard Richter.
+After finishing his studies with the title of a Master Student and Master Degrees in Fine Art, Philosophy and Art Pedagogic he thought for some years as a art teacher at a college in the Rhineland.
+Because this didn’t satisfy him, he quit and went to Italy to study the painting techniques of the Renaissance Masters.
+He became particularly impressed by the Frescoes and engaged himself in this almost forgotten art.

-Throughout the following decades he produced numerous murals for private, commercial and local clients.
+After his return to Germany he performed own wall paintings and soon became famous as almost the only one at that time who painted murals in a classical style.
+Throughout the following decades he produced numerous murals for private, commercial and public clients.
 His works decorate royal Arabian palaces, cruise ships, and the restaurants of world-famous chefs.
 In 1985, he created the first electronic mural for the rock group „The Scorpions“ and in 2000, fitted the world’s largest sailing ship „The Royal Clipper“ with the first ever mural to be produced with the Frescography technique, an innovation for which he received a patent.
-In 1986 he acquired the Chateau Thal in the Belgian Ardennes and made it to his main living and working space.
-In the vast studios he taught apprentices who assisted him on his numerous projects around the world.
-In 2005 he created a fresco for the Lanner-Lehar hall of the Vienna City Hall and became the only artist of our time to have painted in this world-famous, historic building.
-As Adjunct Professor of Mural Art at the American Utah State University Latzke founded the Institute of Frescography (IOF).
-In 2010 he was rewarded a Honorary Professorship of the Shanghai Institut of Visual Art of Fudan University.
-Beside painting Rainer Maria Latzke has a passion for restoring historic buildings, collecting rare cars and playing Rock music.
+In 1986 he acquired the Chateau Thal in the Belgian Ardennes.and made it to his living and working space.
+In 2007 he became Professor of Mural Art at the American Utah State University, where he founded the Institute of Frescography.
+In 2010 he was rewarded a Honorary Professorship of the Chinese Fudan University and became Guest Professor at the Shanghai Institut of Visual Art.
 He is married with his wife Doris, which whom he has three children and four grandchildren.

-Rainer Maria Latzke is ranked by the Russian Artist Federation amongst the world’s best artists of the last four centuries; the Forbes’ magazine nominated him as one of the most influential painter of the 90`decade.
-By virtue of his achievements, founded on the classical mural painting of the renaissance, and his innovative developments in the field of wall painting techniques, he was named by international media as the „Michelangelo of Modern Times“.
+Rainer Maria Latzke is ranked by the Russian Artist Federation amongst the world’s best artists of the last four centuries; the Forbes’ magazine nominated him as one of the most influential painter of the 90`decade and international media titled him „Michelangelo of Modern Times“.